RU09342/lab-1-intro-to-git-c-and-msp430-TruFord/Assignment/README.md

 After including the math.h and math.c files in the same working directory as your project, you need to simple call the following function to perform the require operation: Math(int1, int2, operator);

   ## Valid Inputs

     ### int1, int2

-16-bit signed integers
+      signed integers

     ### Operator

-char which is valid for the following values ['+', '-', '*', '/', '%'].
-Math() will return Null if this input it invalid.
+      char which is valid for the following values: '+', '-', '*', '/', '%'

 # Functions

   ## Add (char = '+')

     int1 will be added to int2 and function will return the sum as a signed integer.

   ## Subtract (char = '-')

-int 2 will be subtracted from int 1 and function will return the difference as a signed integer.
+    int2 will be subtracted from int 1 and function will return the difference as a signed integer.

   ## Multiply (char = '*')

-int 1 will be multiplied by int2 and function will return the difference as a signed integer.
+    int1 will be multiplied by int2 and function will return the difference as a signed integer.

   ## Divide (char = '/')

     int1 will be integer divided by int2.
 This will only return the quotient as an integer.

 # Known Errors
   No known errors